-white monthern Doug...I tend to agree with Lorne.
+white northern Doug...I tend to agree with Lorne.
 The whole idea of freedom school teachers really frightens the hell out of me.
-In Hattiesburg this summer I was talking with some of the freedom school teachers, and the cats couldn't even communicate with me on a level that we were sitting down and trying to talk to one another and really try to understand one anoher.
-And I was trying to get some idea of what he was teaching freedom schools and they was accepting everything that this purson was waying and I got the feeling that this was first because this white person had always been a superior race and Negroes have always looked up to whites and the whole idea of whites coming down from the North to free the Negroes in the South is something that the Negroes looked up to and anything that a white kid can come into a freedom school and say, the Negro community accepts that.
-In one freedom school class I heard a guy say, "You should try to straighten your hair like mine".
+In Hattiesburg this some I was talking with some of the freedom school teachers, and the critical couldn't even communicate with me on a level that we were sitting down and trying to talk to one another and really try to understant one anoher.
+And I was trying to get some idea of what he was teaching freedom schools and they was accepting everything that this page. son was maying and I got the feeling that this was first because this white person had always been a superior race and Negroes have always looked up to whites and the whole idea of whites coming down from the North to free the Negroes in the South is something that the Hagross looked up to and anything that a white kid can come into a freedom school and say, the Negro community accepts that.
+In one frostom school class I heard a guy say, "You should try to straighten your hair like mine".
 And all the kids, said.
-"How can we do that"? that really frightens me. 'o me a freedom school is nothing but a discussion group that's trying to understand some of the problems not only in Mississippi but the United States.
-I feel what happened last summer is that teachers ... talked to kids and there was no basis for discussions.
+"How can we do that state really frightens me.
+To me a freedom school is nothing but a discusse ion group that's trying to understand some of the problems not only in Mississippi but the United States.
+I feel what happened last summer is that teachers fine talked to kids and there was no boshs for discussions.
 And that frightens me.

-Jesse Harris... on the Left tells of people who have attac ked the system.
-The people involved in this whole book were Negroes, whites and Puerto Ricans.
-These people had some radical idea how to fo ce somebody to do them right.
-These are the people who can teach in freedom school ... people who are concerned with some type of action and who understand the importance of applying some force in this country to change.
-I don't care if the people be white, black or yellow or orange.
+Jesse Harris....
+The people involved in this whole book were Negroom, whites and Puerto Ricans.
+These people had some radical idea how to foce somebody to do them right.
+These are the people who can teach in freedom school...people who are concerned with some type of action and who understand the importance of applying some force in this country to change.
+I don't care if the people be white, black or yellow on orange.
 I think if you're involved in something like this, I think you can be a freedom school teacher.
-What I'm saying is this, the whole idea of freedom schools to me is the people who want action and who understand, who've been involved. and I can't see a cat coming down from Yale University with aPhD in law coming down to teach in following
+What I'm saying is this, the whole idea of freedom schools to me is the people who want action and who understand, who've been involved. and I can't see a cat coming down from Yale University with aPhD in law coming down to teach in false.

-Lorne...
-I think that what Jesse said is part of the problem.
+Lorne...I think that what Jesse said is part of the problem.
 But I think that what I'm saying is another part.
-I think that radical change and stuff like that is great, but I think that for people who ve been stifled and put upon all their live, some other things are relevant because sometimes some ofthis has to do with how you begin to be able to feel that you are a person who can do some of those things.
+I think that radical change and stuff like that is great, but I think that for people who we bear stifled and put upon all their live, some other things are relevant because sometimes some of this has to do with how you begin to be able to feel that you are a person who can do some of those things.